Brexit frequently asked questions

 For more information visit Trading with the EU

 The main change in the process is that a declaration must be received by Customs before the products can be released.
 To minimise delays, freight carriers are asked to put the customs declarations into the system early so items can be pre-cleared before the arrive on Island.
 This should minimise the amount of personal intervention needed when the items arrive and reduce the amount of product being held.
-The time frame for holding products will depend on the speed with which proper documentation is provided by the freight carrier.

 Some changes are being made to the customs process to make sure that Jersey can continue to comply with the UK’s import requirements.
 This will mean that: